 We screened 59 clinicians, and 709 of their patients, for eligibility.
 Ten of the clinicians were excluded because they had too few eligible patients in their caseloads or they had plans to leave their post within the study period.
 Of the patients, 521 were excluded for a variety of reasons, including being ineligible on the MANSA, refusing to meet a researcher, or their clinician being excluded.
 The remaining 49 clinicians and 188 patients completed the baseline assessments and were randomised between 30 October 2012 and 27 September 2013.
 Nine of the 188 participating patients were either discharged from their clinician’s caseload or withdrew from the study prior to randomisation.
 However, the research team were not made aware of this information until after the randomisation had taken place.
 Consequently, they were labelled as ‘randomised in error’ and excluded from the analysis.
 Thus, 49 clinicians and 179 patients were correctly allocated to DIALOG+ (clinicians: n=25; patients: n=94) or the active control (clinicians: n=24; patients: n=85).

 Following randomisation, four clinicians (DIALOG+ n=3; control n=1) withdrew from the trial and, as a result, their patients (DIALOG+ n=11; control n=3) did not receive the allocated intervention.
 One additional clinician in the DIALOG+ group also withdrew, but their patients (n = 2) were transferred to another participating clinician and continued the allocated intervention.
 These patients’ data were analysed according to the clinician with whom they were randomised.
 The primary outcome was assessed in 120 out of 179 patients (67.0%) at three months (61 DIALOG+, 59 control), 147 out of 179 patients (82.1%) at six months (73 DIALOG+, 74 control), and 129 out of 179 patients (72.1%) at 12 months (61 DIALOG+, 68 control).
+The follow-up rate at three month was relatively lower, as the research team was stretched to conduct the follow-ups and continue with recruitment at the same time.
+The problem still existed at the 6 month follow-up – although to a lesser extent.
+Yet, we had then become aware of it and put more attention and resources into the management of the follow-up assessments, resulting in a higher follow-up rate.